top of page

-Especially with neurodivergent people, it's really important to figure out what's at the core.
-There's a lot of us who experience what we call anxiety, but it's sensory overload.
+As someone who has been through it herself, Jamie shares that many of us feel what we think is anxiety, but it's actually sensory overload.
 It's overstimulation or we've run out of "spoons" for the day.
-If we can identify those pieces, it's easier to figure out what the coping mechanism is or what our threshold is; that it's not necessarily that I'm anxious, but I'm overstimulated.
+If we can identify what leads to this overload, it's easier to figure out what the coping mechanism is or what our threshold is.
+Here you can help yourself see that it's not necessarily that you are anxious, but that you are overstimulated.

 Responses to Anxiety